LoganTraceur/Ctrl-Quotation/README.md

 # 4. No Installation Required
 Simply download the file and double click!
-To make program start with windows press windows+R, Type "Shell:startup", paste the [Ctrl-Q utility][mylink] in the startup folder that pops up.
+To make program start with windows press Windows+R, Type "Shell:startup", paste the [Ctrl-Q utility][mylink] in the startup folder that pops up.

 If you get a warning that the software publisher is unknown.
 Thats ok, I'm just not famous yet ;)